 The introduction of open banking in 2018 and advances in the mobile app industry saw a surge of rivals enter the personal finance management space which had two main advantages over Money Dashboard.
 Firstly, they were built 'mobile-first', a huge advantage in a world that is dominated by the use of smartphones.
 Secondly, they used secure API's in order to connect to the banks (via open banking), rather than using a process known as 'screen-scraping', which required users to hand over their online login details to a third-party provider.
 Money Dashboard has since made the switch to API integration and in fact, championed its introduction from the start.
 Money Dashboard also took the opportunity to make a technology overhaul.
 The result is Money Dashboard Neon, a new 'mobile-first' app, built from the ground up and able to handle the fast-paced environment of personal finance.

 The original Money Dashboard app has since been renamed Money Dashboard 'classic' and remains a legacy product reserved for customers who created an account prior to July 2020 only.
 One of the stand out features from the original Money Dashboard app when we reviewed it back in 2019 was the dashboard itself.
 It provided a customisable set of tools that allowed users to dissect their finances in granular detail, some of which are missing from the stripped-down Money Dashboard Neon app.
 That said, Money Dashboard Neon benefits from a simplified menu system and uncomplicated design.
-It has none of the gimmicks or distractions associated with some of its rivals (in particular Emma app) and with a host of new features set to arrive in the coming weeks/months, it is no surprise that it has been voted the best personal finance app at the British Bank awards.
+It has none of the gimmicks or distractions associated with some of its rivals (in particular Emma app) and so it is no surprise that it has been voted the best personal finance app at the British Bank awards multiple times.